 1. For sopranos with great emotional range: “She’s Not Me”

-So, when you’re looking for soprano musical theatre songs, Sierra Boggess is the natural place to start.
+So, when you’re looking for soprano audition songs, Sierra Boggess is the natural place to start.
 We love her, and we love this song!
 For the most part, it sits in a super-comfortable range — and then it lifts into the most beautiful, floaty notes that will have your audience holding their breath.

 This song is a great option for a soprano with a good singing range — and a great emotional range.
 It’s equal parts introspective and ebullient, which makes it the perfect audition song for a soprano.
 Plus, there’s practically zero chance that anyone else at your audition will be singing the same thing!